 Originally, I made the drawing of Ava to enter it into a juried competition.
 The acceptance provided the opportunity for the piece to be in a show at The Steamboat Art Museum in Colorado.
 So, making a habit of entering competitions, I feel, is well worth the effort.

 Entering the Plein Air Salon is a great opportunity for artists to enter their best work.
 There are multiple categories and monthly judges.
-What makes this competition unique is that you can enter the same artwork continually every two months and a new judge will see it.
+What makes this competition unique is that you can enter the same artwork continually … and a new judge will see it.
 Different judges all like different things, so my advice is, be encouraged, enter, and get some recognition for all your hard work.
 You deserve it!

 My Portrait Drawing Process